Yaz Lawsuit Deadlines Extended to Allow More Settlements

 The warning states that drospirenone triples the risk for deadly blood clots.
 Just weeks after the FDA stepped in, the first round of Yaz court settlements were announced.

-The first nine test trials for Yaz MDL were at first scheduled to being in September 2011 and then January 2012.
-By mid January, Herndon delayed the test trials indefinitely and ordered mediation at Bayer’s request.
+The first nine test trials for Yaz MDL were at first scheduled to be in September 2011 and then January 2012.
+By mid-January, Herndon delayed the test trials indefinitely and ordered mediation at Bayer’s request.
 The trials were scheduled to begin on April 30 if the mediation failed.